The 5 Little-Known Benefits of Bone Broth

-Once roasted, add these to a stockpot or slow cooker with water.
+After roasting, add these to a stockpot or slow cooker with water.
 The one surprising ingredient is vinegar.
 You will need to add an acid like apple cider vinegar to your stock, as it helps to break down the connective tissue and pull out the protein, collagen, and other nutrients.

-Once you have your ingredients in the pot, bring the water up to a simmer.
+When you have your ingredients in the pot, bring the water up to a simmer.
 You’ll want to let this simmer for 8 to 24 hours.
 You can also add vegetables like onion, carrots, and celery to amp up the flavor and add even more nutrients.